Schmiggolas/VideoMinify/README.md

 Check the [release tab](https://github.com/TehMightyPotato/VideoMinify/releases) for a built Windows x64 version.
 I can build for any OS if you hit me up.
 Or just do it yourself.

-You'll also need FFMPEG in your PATH.
+You'll also need FFMPEG in your PATH ([Windows tutorial](https://video.stackexchange.com/questions/20495/how-do-i-set-up-and-use-ffmpeg-in-windows)).
 On Windows I recommend using [chocolatey](https://chocolatey.org/) to install FFMPEG.

 ## Usage

 Just drag & drop your video files onto the executable and this tool will create a minified copy of that video right next to your original one.

 It also works with multiple videos at a time.

+Pro Tip: I save the binary + config in a random folder on my hard drive and use a shortcut on my desktop for easy access.
+Drag & Drop also works on the shortcut

 ## Configuration